HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 <div class="row no-gutters">
     <div class="col-6 pr-3">
-        In order to send DAC transactions usually you need a DID which has a key.
-To have a DID you need a vault that stores your DIDs and its keys and is also used for signing data.
+        In order to send layer-2 (DAC) transactions, you need a DID which has a key tied to it.
+Your vault stores your DIDs and its keys and can also be used for signing data.
+The first step in this process is to generate a vault.
     </div>
     <div class="col-6">
         <div class="alert alert-info pb-0 mb-0">